reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 ```

 Strictly, we don't need to declare a class for our hero objects, since we can just use
 plain JSON objects instead.
-However, having a Java background, I could not resist the urge to
+However, having a Java background, I couldn't resist the urge to
 fake type safety ;).

 ### The Hero REST Client Service